redis/ioredis/README.md

 including from other client libraries and other computers.

 The `monitor` method returns a monitor instance.
-After you send the MONITOR command, no other commands are valid on that connection. ioredis would emit a monitor event for every new monitor message that comes across.
+After you send the MONITOR command, no other commands are valid on that connection. ioredis will emit a monitor event for every new monitor message that comes across.
 The callback for the monitor event takes a timestamp from the Redis server and an array of command arguments.

 Here is a simple example: